PrincetonUniversity/hpc_beginning_workshop/03_web_interface/README.md

 The same can be done on Della.

-## Running Python, R, MATLAB and XStata in a Web Browser
+## Python, RStuido, MATLAB and XStata in a Web Browser

 To begin a session, click on "Interactive Apps" and then "Jupyter".
 You will need to choose the "Number of hours", "Number of cores" and "Memory allocated".
 Set "Number of cores" to 1 unless you are sure that your script has been